kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 ## Troubleshooting IT Issues

 ### Locked Account - User Cannot Log In
-- User enabled support that account has been locked and can’t log in.
+- User reached out support that account has been locked and can’t log in.
 - Receive the ticket, head over to **Active Directory Users & Computers**:
   - Find → Type in user log-in name → Account →
   - Unlock account: check the box, then apply and OK.